AlbertNegura/CATS/README.md

 # CATS
 Creative Automatic Title from Synopsis generator

+Authors: Jonas Molz, Albert Negura

+This is a project done as part of the (2018) Natural Language Processing Course at the University of Maastricht.

 ## DESCRIPTION
 This system represents an automatic title generator which attempts to utilize various NLP techniques to create a new title for a movie based on the Synopsis / genres provided.